Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Infestations of eucalyptus gall wasp can spoil the appearance of the older foliage in spring and may result in excessive leaf fall.
-This minute insect was first detected in Britain in 2005 and is now spreading across southern England.
+Infestations of eucalyptus gall wasp can spoil the appearance of the older foliage and may result in excessive leaf fall.
+This minute insect was first detected in Britain in 2005 and it has spread across southern England.

-The gall wasp is a minute black insect whose larvae develop inside raised galls that form on eucalyptus leaves during spring.
+The eucalyptus gall wasp is a minute (<1mm) black insect whose larvae develop inside raised galls that form on eucalyptus leaves during spring.

 the RHS today and get 12 months for the price of 9